xavibou/smart_home/README.md

 # smart_home
 This is a (unfinished) IoT smart home project that I worked on during the COVID-19 pandemic, specifically during the first lockdown in Spain (March 20 - May-20).
+Check out the images and demo videos!

 It consists of an IoT server using that uses HTTP and MQTT to communicate with IoT devices and a mobile application (iOS).
 For this, I built:
 - A javascript server that handles MQTT communication from devices to talk to your IoT smart home devices via MQTT.